 What about before your period, when you’re not pregnant?
 What are some of the possible causes, and are they a cause for concern?

 A Short Menstrual Cycle

-If your menstrual cycle is shorter than average, your secretion will appear brownish-yellow in color.
-This is due to a small amount of menstrual blood.
+If your cycle is shorter than average, your secretion will appear brownish-yellow in color.
+This is due to a small amount of menstrual fluid.
 Women who undergo menopause will notice this as a result of hormonal changes.

 Your Period Is Near

 A light yellow watery secretion is a sign that you are nearing your period.
 This is caused by additional mucus produced by your vagina.
 But if the discharge has no foul smell or abnormal texture, there is no need to worry.

 You May Have an Infection